VladimirShaleev/ipaddress/doc/cpp-module.md

 @tableofcontents

-The library can be integrated as a C++ module.
-C++ modules, introduced in the C++20 standard, significantly speed up compilation and make C++ code more natural.
+This library can be integrated as a C++ module.
+C++ modules, introduced in the C++20 standard, not only expedite the compilation process but also make the use of C++ more natural.

-To take advantage of this, you need to have the necessary set of tools.
-This requires a modern compiler, a supported build system, and CMake 3.28 (or 3.26 with extensions enabled) or newer.
+To leverage these benefits, ensure you have the right toolset, which includes a modern compiler, a compatible build system, and CMake version 3.28 or later (or 3.26 with extensions).

-## Using the module {#import-module}
+## Using the Module {#import-module}

-By default, the assembly of the target for C++ module is disabled.
-To turn on, it is necessary to set the `-DIPADDRESS_BUILD_MODULE=ON` configuration parameter or set it clearly in the CMake file.
+By default, the target assembly for the C++ module is not enabled.
+To activate it, you need to set the `-DIPADDRESS_BUILD_MODULE=ON` flag in your configuration parameters or explicitly specify it in your CMake file.

-If your compiler supports the **C++20** standard and higher, you can import the **ipaddress** module as follows (there are many restrictions for using C++ modules, read about them [below](#restrictions)):
+If your compiler is compatible with the **C++20** standard or newer, you can import the `ipaddress` module as shown below (there are many restrictions for using C++ modules, read about them [in the next section](#restrictions)):

 ```cmake
 cmake_minimum_required(VERSION 3.28.0)